jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 ### Adding resources: CSS and images

 1. Open up the file _webpack.config.js_ once more.
-2. Add the following to the import part at the top:
+2. Add the following to the import section at the top:

 ```
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');